 A Risk-Tolerant Funder Amplifies Untested Social Franchising Model

 Does risk still exist in philanthropy?
-Street Business School (SBS) and the Schooner Foundation share their journey—from 2015 to the present and still unfolding—in which a proven enterprise development program initiated in Kampala, Uganda took a chance and expanded to 13 countries through 75 franchise partners, scaling women’s economic development across Africa.
+Street Business School (SBS) and the Schooner Foundation share their journey in which a proven enterprise development program initiated in Kampala, Uganda took a chance and expanded to 13 countries through 75 franchise partners, scaling women’s economic development across Africa.
 In the philanthropic sector, funders and implementers are seeking proven strategies to scale solutions.
 This is the story of how a funder’s willingness to take a risk and an implementer’s ambition led to trailblazing a social franchise model.

 By 2015, SBS had been delivering business training to women living in poverty for 11 years.
 On average, a woman increased her income from $1.35 a day to $4.19 a day within two years of graduating the six-month SBS training.
 Graduates were lifting themselves and their families above the global poverty line.
 Grounded in a focus on increasing a women’s self-worth and confidence, these outcomes and their implications were powerful.
 SBS Founder and CEO, Devin Hibbard, recognized they had something special and urgently wanted to scale to reach more women.
 The goal—train 1 million women as SBS entrepreneurs by 2027.

 SBS had a vision for scaling, but not by the traditional, self-replication model of opening new hubs in new communities or by open sourcing the curriculum.
 The model is known as social franchising.
 SBS would franchise its training model through other NGOs that would lead implementation in the country that they already knew and served.
 These grassroots partners would then customize the SBS business training curriculum for the local community and use it as a tool to further their goals, whether in children’s education, healthcare, anti-human trafficking, or other issue areas.